Subscribe to updates

 Children and Families Services

-was scheduled to be presented by Councillor Anntoinette Bramble, Deputy Mayor and Cabinet Member for Children's Services and Young People.
-This report would have provided a comprehensive overview of the service's performance over the past financial year.
+Councillor Anntoinette Bramble, Deputy Mayor and Cabinet Member for Children’s Services and Young People, was scheduled to present the Children and Families Service Full Year Update Report to Members 2024/25.
+This report would provide an overview of the service's performance and progress during the specified period.

 Other Business